FidelityInternational/cicimages-tools/exercises/CI/continous_deployment_pipelines/README.md

 ## Introduction
 Continuous integration is an important step in ensuring that code is of good quality and works as intended, however well tested code isn't worth much if it's not released and bringing value to users.

-Continuous deployment is, as the name suggest, the practice of automating the release of software as soon as it's verified to be ready.
+Continuous Deployment (CD) is, as the name suggest, the practice of automating the release of software as soon as it's verified to be ready.

+A CD pipeline is the name given to an automated process constructed to take a new/updated code and put it through all of the stages, checks and balances necessary to verify it's suitability and to ultimately release that code to production without the need for human intervention.

-It may sound obvious to say but releasing software when it's ready is increadibly important
+It may sound obvious to say but releasing software when it's ready is incredibly important

 When a new product is built it is the result of a lot of hard work.
 E.g. analysis, programming and testing.
 However until a product is released to it's target audience, all of that effort can be considered waste activity as it is for nothing unless a release happens.
 Often a new version of a product contains new features that are based on assumptions as to what users want and how they will want to use it.
 Those assumptions can be tested until the product is in users hand's and they are actually using it.
 Getting feedback on new features is key to driving requirements for subsequent releases.
 Companies that are able to release software very frequently put themselves at a huge advantage, when compared to competitors who are unable to do so, because they are able to:
 - react more quickly